kavindu-w/churn-analyzer/readme.md

 ## Installation

-To install and run the Churn Analyzer App, follow these steps:
+To install and run the Churn Analyzer App, follow these steps: (Virtual environment is recommended)

 1. **Install requirements**:
    ```bash